MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-improvement-actions.md

 ## Improvement actions details page

 Each improvement action has a details page.
 This page has detailed implementation instructions for completing recommended actions to address the related standards and regulatory requirements listed under the **At a glance** header.
+From this page, you can assign the work to another user, update status, and attach notes and documentation.

-The details page contains a **launch now** link sending you into the appropriate solution for the recommended action.
+The details page also contains a **launch now** link sending you into the appropriate solution for the recommended action.

-The details pages is also where you go to assign the work to another user, update status, and attach notes and documentation.

 To view an improvement action’s details page: